-The Custodian of the Fund is Mainstream Group Holdings Limited who have been appointed since DD MMM 2021.
+The Custodian of the Fund is Mainstream Group Holdings Limited (an Apex Group Company).

-The Fund may hold between 40 and 70 listed Australian securities, as well as securities expected to be listed on an Australian exchange, in accordance with the provisions of the Fund's Information memorandum and Constitution.
+The Fund may hold between 40 and 70 listed Australian securities, as well as securities expected to be listed on an Australian exchange, in accordance with the provisions of the Fund's Information memorandum and the Fund's Constitution.
 It targets a 'Total Return' of capital, dividends and franking credits.
 In addition, the Fund will seek to remain fully invested with the Fund's allowable maximum cash exposure of 5% of total assets at any one time.

-The financial statements were authorised for issue by the directors on 17 September 2021.
+The financial statements were authorised for issue by the directors on 21 September 2022.
 The directors of the Responsible Entity have the power to amend and reissue the financial statements after they have been issued.